tldr-pages/tldr/pages/linux/a2dissite.md

 # a2ensite

-> Enable an Apache virtual host.
+> Enable an Apache virtual host on Debian-based OSes.
 > More information: <https://httpd.apache.org/>.

 - Enable a virtual host: